 Dear teary eyed and tentative,

-With so many different eye drops and contact lens solutions out there, the "solution" to the question of which one is the healthiest for your eyes can be a bit…cloudy.
+With so many different eye drops and contact lens solutions out there, the "solution" to the question of which one is the healthiest for your eyes can be a bit… cloudy.
 But the short answer is, if you are not experiencing discomfort from your saline solution, it's probably not impacting the health of your eyes, assuming it is a solution that was approved by your eye doctor for use with your particular lenses.
-If you are not sure of this, a quick phone call to your prescribing physician may be a good idea to make sure your lenses and your solution are a safe combo.
+If you aren't sure of this, a quick phone call to your health care provider may be a good idea to make sure your lenses and your solution are a safe combo.